ql-io/netmorphic/README.md

 # Netmorphic

 Netmorphic is a library for testing networked applications, such as REST clients over HTTP, and database clients over TCP.
-It has many features.
-The behavior of the proxy is completely customizable.

 ### Features
-* WHAT FEATUERS?
+* WHAT FEATURES!
 * THESE FEATURES!

 ### table of contents